limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 ![d5158a1d.png](/assets/images/posts/pinkys-palace-v3-walkthrough/d5158a1d.png)

-Now, let's load our module.
+Now, let's load the module.

 ![a9cae166.png](/assets/images/posts/pinkys-palace-v3-walkthrough/a9cae166.png)

-Connect to our shell at `9999/tcp`.
+Connect to the shell at `9999/tcp`.

 ![38861aa5.png](/assets/images/posts/pinkys-palace-v3-walkthrough/38861aa5.png)

 Woohoo!
-We are `root`.
+I'm `root`.

 Let's do something different.
 Instead of using the SSH trick, let's create a phony user account with `root`'s privileges.